 The Group's trading terms with its customers are mainly on credit.
 The credit period is generally one month, extending up to three months.
 The Group seeks to maintain strict control over its outstanding receivables and has a credit control department to minimise credit risk.
 Overdue balances are reviewed regularly by senior management.
-There is a certain concentration of credit risk.
-The total trade receivables from the five largest debtors at 31 December 2020 represented 79.7% (2019: 83.3%) of the total trade receivables, while 54.9% (2019: 36.8%) of the total trade receivables were due from the largest debtor.
 The Group does not hold any collateral or other credit enhancements over its trade receivable balances.
 Trade and bills receivables are non-interest-bearing.

-15. TRADE AND BILLS RECEIVABLES (Continued)
+16. TRADE AND BILLS RECEIVABLES (Continued)